The Haunting of Molly Hartley: Box office

 The Haunting of Molly Hartley opened theatrically on October 31, 2008, in 2,652 venues, earning $5,423,315 in its opening weekend, ranking number five and second among the weekend's new releases.
 The film ended its run on February 5, 2009, having grossed $13,559,812 in the domestic box office and $1,858,937 overseas for a worldwide total of $15,418,749.
 Based on an estimated $5 million budget, the film was a minor box office success.

 Critical reception

-The film was widely panned and currently holds a 28/100 rating on Metacritic, based on 10 reviews and a 3% "Rotten" score on Rotten Tomatoes based on 40 reviews, with the site's critical consensus being "The Haunting of Molly Hartley is a rather lifeless horror endeavor, with a pedestrian plot and few scares."
+The film was widely panned by critics and audiences.

 Its best review came from the Toronto Star which said "If you get past the retro Nancy Drew title, this is a worthwhile effort."

 The LA Weekly wrote "From Freestyle Releasing, the self-service distributor that brought you D-War and In the Name of the King: A Dungeon Siege Tale, comes a movie even worse than those two combined."

 Frank Scheck for The Hollywood Reporter called the film "a teen-oriented horror opus that wouldn't pass muster on the CW network."

 Keith Phipps for The A.V.
 Club gave the film a D+ and said "It's a horror film better suited for skittish cats than humans."